-In December 2022, Avista Corp. entered into a continuing letter of credit agreement in the aggregate amount of \$50 million.
+In December 2022, Avista Corp. entered into a letter of credit agreement in the aggregate amount of \$50 million.
 Either party may terminate the agreement at any time.

-As of March 31, 2023, Avista Corp. had \$24.0 million in letters of credit outstanding under this agreement.
+Avista Corp. had \$16.0 million and \$18.5 million in letters of credit outstanding under this agreement as of June 30, 2023 and December 31, 2022, respectively.
 Letters of credit are not reflected on the Condensed Consolidated Balance Sheets.
 If a letter of credit were drawn upon by the holder, we would have an immediate obligation to reimburse the bank that issued the letter.